 Matera, Southern Italy | June 2013

-This work marks the beginning of Couto’s investigations on how nature and and its principles and fundamental forces are no longer a romantic getaway, but a critical tool of man's consciousness entangled with the environment.
-The artist is interested in how subjectivity and imagination unfold in such interactions.
+This work marks the beginning of Couto’s investigations on how subjectivity and imagination unfold in human interactions with nature and its principles and fundamental forces, not as a romantic getaway, but a critical tool of man's consciousness entangled with the environment.

 The ancient dry well (rain water collection system) of Matera, a village in the region of Basilicata, southern Italy with dense network of micro tunnels and cistern that once filtered rainwater and filled this enormous reserve over than 15 meters deep, entirely carved into the rock.
 The town lies by a small canyon, which has been eroded in the course of years by a small stream, the Gravina.
 Matera has been settled since the Paleolithic.
 The Sassi originate from a prehistoric (troglodyte) settlement, and are suspected to be some of the first human settlements in Italy.
 The Romans allegedly founded the city in the 3rd century BC.Cisterns and water collection---Matera was built above a deep ravine called Gravina of Matera.
 Water supply to its inhabitants was difficult.
 Early dwellers invested tremendous energy in building cisterns and systems of water channels.